dhh1128/sivanea.com/avery-and-the-giant-frog.md

 <figure><img alt="boy in sandbox" src="assets/boy-in-sandbox.jpg" /><figcaption>Image credit: <a href="ai-art">AI+</a></figcaption></figure>

-Avery’s dad liked to call him “Very”.
+Avery’s dad liked to call him "Very".
 Avery thought that was a funny nickname.
-“Dad,” he said every day, “Why do you call me ‘Very?’”
+"Dad," he said every day, "Why do you call me ‘Very?’"

-“Because I love you very much,” said his dad.
+"Because I love you very much," said his dad.

-“What else?” asked Avery.
+"What else?" asked Avery.

-“Because you’re very nice to your mom and your brothers and sisters,” said his dad.
+"Because you’re very nice to your mom and your brothers and sisters," said his dad.

-“What else?” asked Avery.
+"What else?" asked Avery.

-“Because you’re very ticklish,” said his dad.
+"Because you’re very ticklish," said his dad.

-“I’m not ticklish,” said Avery.
+"I’m not ticklish," said Avery.

-“Oh yes you are!” said his dad.
+"Oh yes you are!" said his dad.
 And he tickled Avery.

 Avery laughed and laughed.
 He liked to play with his dad because he knew his dad liked him.